mikessut/CAN-FIX-Utility/docs/firmware_basic.rst

 behaviour that the node takes after getting an Abort from the host depends on the individual node and how it is implemented.

+To abort the transmission while data is being transferred and before the complete block of data has been sent the *Transmission Abort Frame* should be preceeded by a *Block End Frame* which is simply a zero length frame.

 If the node writes the firmware to it's internal program memory block by block then an abort means that it's program is probably flawed or incomplete and it makes sense for that node to neglect the new firmware and simply spin in a loop